Validation Summary

 The Sentinel-5p MPC performs in routine the following validation checks:

-- ROCINN_CAL CTH and ROCINN_CRB CH are compared to correlative ground-based measurements from the CLOUDNET and ARM networks;
+- ROCINN_CAL CTH and derived cloud mean height (CMH) and ROCINN_CRB CH are compared to correlative ground-based measurements from the CLOUDNET and ARM networks;

 - OCRA CF, ROCINN_CAL CTH and ROCINN_CRB CH are compared to Sentinel-5p radiometric cloud fraction and cloud height data retrieved with the FRESCO algorithm;